 Like I said earlier instead of selling in small quantities sometimes you can sell pepper in large quantities for people that want to do parties, schools that cook for their students, and so on.
 Another way you can increase the profits in your pepper business is to consider selling your pepper online.
 You can sell your pepper online e-commerce websites like Jumia, Konga, and Jiji can help you achieve this easily.

 Challenges in Pepper Business in Nigeria

-There are few challenges or risks in the pepper business in Nigeria but the most common are:
+There are few risks in the pepper business in Nigeria but the most common are:

 i.
 About 60% of fresh pepper getting spoilt before they get to the market or worse Nigerian kitchens and this is because there are no refrigerators to preserve these peppers till when they will be needed.

 ii.
 Not making enough profits if you do not sell your pepper on time.
 Because pepper is a fresh product it has a short time it can spend on the counter.
 If it not sold within this period you will make losses.

 iii.
 Losing both fresh pepper and dry pepper to rodents or any insects like cockroaches.
 The best way to make sure this doesn’t happen is to make your shop or where you keep your pepper rodent-proof.

 Pepper business is a profitable business in Nigeria especially if you know how to sell goods or products on time.
 It is a business that needs attention (hands-on approach) so you really need to prepare yourself for it.
 You also need to be good with numbers (calculation) to be profitable in the business.
 That is all in this article.
 As usual, let me know if I missed any part of this article.